Navigation:

 B. H-Fortition / Assimilation

-If a syllable containing the voiced fricative x (/ɦ/) is followed by h, the h hardens into x.
+If a syllable containing the voiced fricative x (/ɦ/) is followed by h, the h changes into x.

 - Rule: